 It’s also worth noting that a Fender guitar will hold its value for years to come!
 Whereas most budget brands struggle to do so.
 This means you are more likely to get more of your money back should you decide to sell.

 Check out our Fender Jaguar vs Mustang Comparison here!

 Why Choose Epiphone?

 Choose an Epiphone guitar if you want warmer and darker tones and are looking to play rock and metal genres.
-Epiphone guitars have more powerful humbucker pickups, which are suitable for heavier styles of music but are still great for blues, jazz and even pop.
+Epiphones have more powerful humbucker pickups.
+These are suitable for heavier styles of music but are still great for blues, jazz, and even pop.

-Epiphone guitars are also more detailed in terms of looks and aesthetics, but also tend to be heavier than Fender models, but this is not a dealbreaker by any means.
-Lastly, Epiphone guitars have a shorter scale length, allowing you to easily bend and apply vibrato to the strings, perfect for lead playing.
+Epiphone guitars are also more detailed in terms of looks and aesthetics.
+But also tend to be heavier than Fender models, but this is not a dealbreaker by any means.
+Lastly, Epiphone guitars have a shorter scale length!
+This allows you to easily bend and apply vibrato to the strings, perfect for lead playing.

 Choosing between Fender and Epiphone guitars all boils down to your personal preference.
-Both brands offer quality builds but differ in suitable music styles, designs, and overall feel.
+Both brands offer quality builds.
+But they differ in suitable music styles, designs, and overall feel.
 It’s always important to make sure you are choosing the guitar that will keep you inspired to play!